-Electric models require a GFCI outlet near to your toilet for the power supply.
-Installation is relatively identical among all offered models and relatively simple and straight forward.
-All functions are regulated by a built-in PCB with multi-safety features.
-Electric models offer more features and are considered “luxurious”.
+Electric models provide a heated water jet and heated seat features.
+Therefore, electric bidet models require a GFCI outlet near your toilet for the power supply.
+Installation is relatively identical among all offered models and relatively straightforward.
+All functions are regulated by a built-in printed circuit board, or PCB, with multi-safety features.
+Electric models offer more features and are considered more luxurious.

-Non-electric models are water pressure driven bidets with basic washing functions only.
-No convenient features such as massage, wide clean, aerated stream, warm seat, warm air, and deodorizer.
-Scroll down to “Non-Electric” if this is the model you are interested in..
+Mechanical models are water pressure-driven bidets with basic washing functions only.
+Without a power source, mechanical bidets lack certain features such as massage, wide clean, aerated stream, a heated seat, warm air, and deodorizer.
+Keep scrolling down to “Mechanical” if this is the model you are interested in.

 Bio Bidet Advanced Bidet Toilet Seats range from $399 to $699.